Piqcyl/Hyades-Open-Cluster/README.md

 # Concerns

 - Despite making the criterion for membership stricter, I believe that my application of statistics is weak and a few non-members go un-detected.
 One of these stars that looks suspicious is the one just below the middle of the main sequence on the final color magnitude diagram.
 My first thought is that this is one of the stars mentioned above but another guess is that it’s a stray star that was born from a different protostellar cloud and wandered into the gravitational pull of the Hyades.
 - In order to effectively generalize this method to other moving groups I intend to systematize my determination of point of convergence.
+Another region that needs to be systemetized is determining what constitutes an extreme observation.
+Possible application of extreme value theory to quantify this.

 # References
 1. http://articles.adsabs.harvard.edu/cgi-bin/nph-iarticle_query?1998A%26A...331...81P&amp;data_type=PDF_HIGH&amp;whole_paper=YES&amp;type=PRINTER&amp;filetype=.pdf